 Second only to alcohol, opiate addiction is one of the most common and damaging addictions in the United States.
 In fact, without long-term treatment, opiate abuse often leads to death.
 However, opiate addiction treatment isn’t an easy road to travel.

 Opiates change chemical reactions in the brain, causing the body to become dependent over time.
 Abruptly quitting after prolonged use usually leads to painful withdrawal symptoms.
+Our detox program can help you manage the symptoms of withdrawal.
 Before seeking opiate addiction treatment, educate yourself and know what to expect.

 How Does Opiate Addiction Affect the Brain?